One of the biggest advantages of being rational is that you can take advantage of the irrational.

 – VFC also announced that they will raise their dividend by 21%!

-Join me and buy VFC today.
+Join me and buy VFC.

 Jeffrey W. Ross, MD is a Motley Fool investment freelancer.